Demystifying Medicare Part D: 15 Key Details You Must Know

 If you weren’t taking any prescription drugs at age 65, you might not have signed up for Medicare Part D, which is Medicare’s optional insurance plan for prescription drug coverage.

-Opting out of Medicare Part D might have made sense at the time: As a retiree on a fixed budget, you should keep more money in the bank by avoiding insurance you don’t need.
+Opting out of Medicare Part D might have made sense at the time: As a retiree on a fixed budget, you can keep more money in the bank by avoiding insurance you don’t need.

 However, according to National Center for Health Statistics data, seven out of every 10 adults in North America between the ages of 40 and 79 take at least one prescription drug medication.